 - Easy management of citations, bibliographies, and references

 Increasing visibility and recognition

-- Automated workflows to connect Library, Research Office, and Researchers
+- Automate workflows to connect the Research Office, Library, and Researchers

-One place to manage all your research data and output
+One place for all your research output, activities, and entities - linked together

 - Metadata enrichment

 - Flexible data models